 - Melon baller: You can also use this to core pears and apples, cut the seeds out of the length of a cucumber, or, yes create bite-sizes pieces of melon

 - Scissors: I also listed this with knives as it's actually part of cutlery; get a pair strong enough to cut chicken bones

 - Sieves: One about 6-8" diameter for washing vegetables, berries, etc.; another about 3" diameter to strain lemon juice, rinse capers, and other small work

 - Little bowls: 4-8 4 oz.
 Pyrex or other glass small work bowls for mise en place; little souffle-like ramekins also work well for this

-- 2 cup glass measuring cup: Pyrex is best because it can take all temperatures and the sides show both metric and US measures
+- 1, 2 and 4-cup glass measuring cups: Pyrex is best because it can take all temperatures and the sides show both metric and US measures

 - Measuring cups: 1/4, 1/3, 1/2, 1 cup